15 Backyard Game Instructions

-- Once lined up, the child (or mom) that is “it” yells out 3 items within the category.
+- Once lined up, the child (or Mom) that is “It” yells out three items within the category.

-- The children independently choose one of the 3 items to “be.”
+- The children independently choose 1 of the 3 items to be.

-- When the “it” child calls out one of the 3 choices, everyone who picked that choice runs to the other end of the playing field trying to avoid being tagged by one of the “it” people.
+- When the “It” child calls out 1 of the 3 choices, everyone who picked that choice runs to the other end of the playing field trying to avoid being tagged by one of the “It” people.

 - If tagged, that child must sit down right when they are tagged.

-- When sitting down, the camper may tag someone.
+- When sitting down, the child may tag someone.

 4. Catch the Dragon’s Tail